Oldsmobile Toronado: Third generation (1979–1985)

 The third generation Toronado was substantially downsized, losing nearly 1000 lb and almost 16 in in length.
 Reflecting its 206 in length and 114 in wheelbase, it came equipped with the smaller Oldsmobile 350 cuin V8.
 The engine was rated at 170 HP/270 lb.ft. torque giving it a top speed of over 110 mph and a 0-60 mph acceleration time of 9.4 seconds.
-This was considered one of the faster times for that era.

 A 307 cuin V8 (140 HP) was introduced in 1980, and a larger 252 cuin version of the Buick V6 (125 HP) shared with the Riviera was made available from 1981 to 1984, but it proved unpopular due to its slow acceleration.

 Also offered in these years was Oldsmobile's new diesel V8, that is based on the division's gasoline-powered 350 cuin V8, but with added block material.
 This engine was novel and economical, and sales were initially good.
-The diesel engine acquired a terrible mechanical reputation, becoming a genuine black eye for Oldsmobile.
+However, the diesel engine quickly acquired a terrible mechanical reputation, becoming a genuine black eye for Oldsmobile.
 Many cars which originally came diesel-equipped were eventually converted to gasoline engines when disgusted owners finally threw in the towel.
 The engine was revised through its life, which fixed many issues that hurt its reputation, but it was too late and the engine was eventually dropped.

 The three-speed Turbo Hydra-Matic automatic transmission was standard equipment from 1979 to 1981 and replaced by the four-speed Turbo Hydra-Matic 325-4L overdrive unit from 1982 to 1985.
 The 307 cubic-inch V8 (a smaller-displacement version of the 350 Rocket), was standard on 1985 Toronados.

 Independent rear suspension (designed by Cadillac engineers) was adopted for the new car, which helped to increase usable rear-seat and trunk space in the smaller body, as well as improved handling over previous Toronados with no sacrifice in ride quality.
 Rear disc brakes were optional.

 In addition to the base Toronado Brougham, various trim packages were available under the XSC (1980–81) and Caliente (1984–85) names were offered along with choices of velour, leather upholstery, even sueded leather inserts and digital instrumentation.
 The XSC offered individual front bucket seats, as opposed to the traditional split bench front seat usually installed.
 The third-generation of the Toronado was also made into a convertible by the American Sunroof Company, with a power-operated cloth top.
 Reclining backrests were an option.

 This generation Toronado, along with its Riviera and Eldorado cousins, were the last body-on-frame, front wheel drive cars with longitudinally mounted V8 engines.